 Unfortunately, I kind of screwed mine up, but you can easily avoid my mistake.

 I thought it would be good to roast my oranges.
 I thought it would concentrate the flavors, but it really just made them bitter.

 So don’t roast the oranges.
 Just peel them and slice them into rounds so you can easily stack them with your beets.

-There really is no dressing on this salad.
+There really is no dressing on this Beet and Orange Salad.
 Instead, I drizzle it with olive oil and also sandwich the beet slices together with a slightly sweet and tangy yogurt sauce.

 It’s literally just Greek yogurt and honey stirred together.
 It tastes awesome though.

 This part isn’t rocket science.
 Just make a big bed of your greens and then lay out your beets.
 On top of each beet slice, add a dollop of the yogurt sauce.

 Then add an orange slice followed by another beet slice and another dollop of yogurt.